Loading figure…

 Referred to the House Committee on Armed Services.

-Why: Cosponsoring a bill to prohibit federal funding for abortion services directly advances the stated opposition to abortion and aligns with the commitment to protect the sanctity of human life.
+Why: Cosponsoring a bill that prohibits federal funding for abortion services directly advances the stated position of opposing legal access to abortion.

 View source →Mar 26, 2015 · Congress.gov